 In the centre of Chamberlain Square is a fountain and memorial dedicated to the square’s namesake, Joseph Chamberlain.
 Chamberlain was one of Birmingham’s most influential and popular civic leaders in the nineteenth century.The adjacent Chamberlain Square is small but perfectly formed.
 The square is home to the Birmingham Museum and Art Gallery (BMAG), the largest art gallery in the city.
 With the most comprehensive collection of pre-Raphaelite artwork in the world, as well as works from the Middle Ages to the present day, the BMAG is one not to be missed.

-Centenary Square is one of Birmingham’s newest public spaces and is undergoing extensive redevelopment.
-The new Library of Birmingham, with its striking golden facade and fretwork is taking shape in the centre of the square.
+Centenary Square is one of Birmingham’s newest public spaces.
+The stunning Library of Birmingham, with its striking golden facade and fretwork stands in the centre of the square and is connected to the recently refurbished Birmingham Repertory Theatre.
 At one end, the Hall of Memory houses the names of Birmingham’s losses, both military and civilian, to conflict and is a peaceful place for thought.

 The International Convention Centre and Symphony Hall are two of Birmingham’s jewels.
 One of the greatest concert halls in the world and a bustling convention centre that has welcomed royalty, presidents and delegates from across the globe; the ICC and Symphony Hall also act as a gateway to Birmingham’s waterways with the canals winding their way past.